Richard Butler (general): Post American Revolution activity

 After the war, the Confederation Congress put Richard Butler in charge of Indians of the Northwest Territory.
 He negotiated the Treaty of Fort Stanwix in 1784, in which the Iroquois surrendered their lands.
 He was also called upon during later negotiations, such as the Treaty of Fort McIntosh in 1785.

 Butler returned to Pennsylvania, and was a judge in Allegheny County.
 He also served in the state legislature.
 He married Maria Smith and had four children, only one of whom lived to have children and continue the line.

+In 1789 he registered with the Cumberland County clerk that he was the legal owner of a six-year-old "term slave" named Charlotte.

 Butler also fathered a son, Captain Butler (or Tamanatha) with Shawnee chief Nonhelema.
 Butler and his Shawnee son fought in opposing armies in 1791.

 In 1791, Butler was commissioned a major general in the levies (i.e. militiamen conscripted into Federal service) under Major General Arthur St. Clair to fight against the Western Confederacy of Native Americans in the Northwest Territories (modern day Ohio).
-He was killed in action on November 4, 1791 in St. Clair's Defeat at what is now Fort Recovery, Ohio.
+He was killed in action on November 4, 1791, in St. Clair's Defeat at what is now Fort Recovery, Ohio.

 Reportedly he was first buried on the battlefield, which site was then lost until it was accidentally found years later.
 The remains were laid to rest with the remains of the other fallen at Fort Recovery.

 Legacy

 Butler County, Ohio, where Fort Hamilton stood, is named for Richard Butler, as are Butler County, Kentucky, and Butler County, Pennsylvania.
-The city of Butler, Pennsylvania and the General Richard Butler Bridge (located in the city of Butler) are also named for him.
+The city of Butler, Pennsylvania, and the General Richard Butler Bridge (located in the city of Butler) are also named for him.

 A miniature portrait of Richard Butler was painted by "The Painter of The Revolution," Colonel John Trumbull, in 1790 and is in the collection of Yale University.

 He is also honored in the name of General Richard Butler KYSAAR, Butler County, Kentucky recognized August 20, 2016.
 A chapter of the Sons of the American Revolution is named for him as well as on in the Daughters of the American Revolution (DAR), the General Richard Butler Chapter, founded in Butler, Pennsylvania.